Menu

 For more information about this resource, click here.

 This item is available to PLA Members in good standing for sign-out.
-PLA Members can sign-out up to three items for overnight use for a seven day period.
+PLA Members can sign-out up to three items for overnight use for up to a two week period.
 Overdue charges may be applicable to items that are not returned by their due date.

 Not a member, but looking to become one?
 Please follow the link for the Membership Form and Fees.
 You may also contact the PLA Library Staff by email, and they will be happy to assist you.
 It only takes moments to join, and the PLA Library Staff can process memberships on the spot.
 Once payment is received, you can take advantage of all your PLA Membership Benefits, including discounts on CPD programs and social events.